wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 https://wpaffiliatemanager.com/screen-shots/

 == Changelog ==

+= 2.9.7 =
+- Fixed a layout issue that was affecting the terms and payment details pages for a manually approved affiliate.

 = 2.9.6 =
 - Added an option to show/hide terms and conditions on the affiliate registration page.